-Puppies Can Be Hazadous To Your Health
+Puppies Can Be Hazardous To Your Health

 The Love

-Several weeks later, she picked up a wheaten puppy from the airport, having purchased it from a Midwest breeder.
-It was her very first dog, all brown as wheatens are born, and with the classic short black whiskers that fan outward.
-“Well, hello sweetie, ah, I mean Tess . . . hello Tess,” Maddie greeted her puppy, showering her with kisses, “I am so ready for you.”
+Weeks later, having purchased it from a breeder, she picked up a wheaten puppy from the airport, her very first dog.
+It was all brown, as wheatens are born and with the classic short black whiskers that fan outward.
+Maddie greeted the puppy with hugs and kisses, “Hello sweetie, um, I mean Tess, I’m so ready for you!”

 The Training

 Her name was Jane.
 She came highly recommended.
 She was short and stocky with broad shoulders.
-Her hair was short, curly and brown, piercing brown eyes that matched a tight knowing smile.
+Her hair was short, curly and brown, she had piercing brown eyes that matched a tight knowing smile.
 Tess loved her.
 Maddie feared her.
-In less than 30 minutes, Tess learned to respond to the sit command, the down command, and to walk next to Jane’s side.
-The puppy always attentively looked up to her.
-“The dog knows what to do,” Jane announced, “Now it’s your turn.”
-She instructed Maddie on how to give commands, how to say, "Tess, sit.
-Tess, down;” even when and how to say ‘good girl, Tess,’ all without excessive verbiage; how to hold the leach, how to walk with Tess on on the left side, not allowing the puppy to walk ahead.
-“The dog does not lead!
+In less than 30 minutes, Tess learned the sit command, the down command, and to walk next to Jane’s side, always attentively looking up to her.
+Then Jane announced to Maddie, “The dog knows what to do, now it’s your turn.”
+She instructed Maddie on how to give commands without excessive verbiage, even when and how to give praise.
+Tess, sit.
+Tess, down.
+Good girl, Tess.
+Jane showed Maddie how to hold the leach, how to walk with Tess on on the left side, not allowing the puppy to walk ahead of her.
+Jane said firmly, yet sympathetically, “The dog does not lead!
 You do!
 You are the leader of this pack or Tess will take over.
 And stop chasing her around the condo to brush her hair!
-Make her lay down on her side and then brush her,” Jane was firm, yet sympathetic to the anxieties of the new dog owner.
+Make her lay down on her side and then brush her.”

 The Hazard

 An ambulance brought three burly men to her door.
 One picked up the puppy by the back of the neck and placed her in the kitchen, locking the puppy gate behind him.
 Maddie strained to recount her now two accidents.
-At the hospital, she got to describe her accidents two more times, once to an emergency room nurse and then the attending emergency doctor on duty.
-She was soon after rolled into an x-ray room where her body was transferred to a MRI bed.
-“Ms. Manners, I’m going to need you to be very still.
-It’s cold inside the machine but imaging will be over in just a few minutes,” said the technician.
-Maddie tried to look around the lighted tube but was unable to focus, when she thought, “Don’t worry, I won’t move, I can hardly breathe.
+At the hospital, she described her accidents two more times, once to an emergency room nurse and then the doctor.
+She was soon rolled into an x-ray room where her body was transferred to an MRI bed.
+The technician said, “Ms. Manners, I’m going to need you to be very still.
+It’s cold inside the machine but imaging will be over in just a few minutes.”
+Unable to look around the lighted tube, Maddie thought, Don’t worry, I won’t move, I can hardly breathe.
 I just wanna’ throw up and sleep, and she drifted off.

-Ms. Manners, Ms. Manners, “This is Dr. Brown again.
-Can you hear me?
-There you are,” he said with a gentle smile.
-She partly opened her eyes and nodded her head to say yes.
-“You had quite a fall, uh . . .
-I mean falls.
+“Ms. Manners, Ms. Manners, Can you hear me?
+There you are,” Dr. Brown said with a gentle smile.
+Maddie partly opened her eyes and nodded her head to say yes.
+He continued, “You had quite a fall, I mean falls.
 You have a cracked rib.
 It punctured your spleen which is causing internal bleeding.
 That’s why you fainted.
-When you fell down the stairs, you bumped your head, causing a slight concussion.
+When you fell down the stairs and bumped your head several times, it caused a slight concussion.
 That explains the headaches and feeling nauseated.
-You complained that your wrist hurts.
-The bone isn’t broken, but you do have a little swelling.
+Although your wrist hurts and is swollen, the bone isn’t broken.
 We’ll wrap it for now, and check it again in the morning.”
-He went on to explain that he wanted to keep her in the hospital on complete bed rest for seven days; no trips to the bathroom, just the bedpan and sponge baths; an IV to start with; then a liquid diet.
+He went on to explain that he wanted to keep her in the hospital on complete bed rest for seven days–meaning no trips to the bathroom, just a cold bedpan, warm sponge baths, and a liquid diet.
 His plan was a hope that the punctured spleen would heal naturally, he didn’t want to remove it, if possible.
-“Just rest,” Dr. Brown said, then, “Do you have any questions?”
-Maddie closed her eyes as the tears rolled down the side of her face.
+Dr. Brown ended his diagnosis with, “Do you have any questions?”
+Maddie closed her eyes as the tears rolled down the side of her face with thoughts of her puppy.

 Next